 Once children have progressed through the program and are reading confidently with good understanding, they can choose from a selection of reading books, within each class library.
 Books will range in genre, length and difficulty and children will initially be guided in how to make appropriate selections.
 They may have material from their personal collections, local library or other source as their reading choice.

 When reading at this level, children will record the books they choose using Junior Librarian.
 This system enables teachers to periodically monitor the books they are choosing and ensure children explore a variety of genre.
 Teacher will positively encourage children to access a wide variety of books by suggesting specific reading materials to pupils.

 This area is located on the lower floor communal area.
 Books are arranged in stage order and need to be scanned in and out using the junior librarian system which is installed on the PC in the ORT area.
 See the developing reader section above for details of the ORT scheme.

 The library is situated in a designated area.
 It contains a variety of non-fiction reading materials suitable for all year groups which are organised under the Dewey classification system.
-Library content is made up of books which belong to the school and others which are loaned from Essex School Library Service (SLS).
-This scheme enables books to be updated regularly and provides opportunities for training staff and children on using the library and the Dewey system effectively.

 All classes are allocated a day on which the library is available for group use.
 This is organised at the teacher’s discretion, however during the allotted day opportunities should be made for children to choose and exchange books from the library for their individual use.
 Library books should be taken home alongside a reading book, in the child’s books folder.
 KS2 teachers need to allow time for trained library monitors to organise/re-shelf resources in the library at the end of their session.
 Learning Support Assistants from all classes should also take regular opportunities to maintain the overall appearance of the library.